Spanish for Social Workers: 5 Resources for Bridging the Language Gap

 Why Get Specialized Spanish Learning Materials?

-You cannot just learn Spanish through the normal channels and expect to master a vocabulary that will help you with social work.
+You can’t just learn Spanish through the normal channels and expect to master a vocabulary that will help you with social work.
 Many of the conversations that social workers have on their job go far beyond basic Spanish.

 5 Spanish Resources for Social Workers